xapian/xapian-docsprint/indexing/museum_catalog.rst

 each field when indexed unprefixed need to be kept apart.
 Say you have a title of "The Saints", and description "Don't like rabbits?
 Keep reading."
-If you index those fields without a gap, the phrase search "Saints don't like rabbits" will match, where it really shoudn't.
+If you index those fields without a gap, the phrase search "Saints don't like rabbits" will match, where it really shouldn't.
 Usually a gap of 100 between each field is enough.

 To create terms, we use Xapian's TermGenerator, a built-in class to make